 As a result of our international business activities and global corporate structure, we are exposed to risks and opportunities from fluctuations in exchange rates.
 These result from financial transactions, operating receivables and liabilities, as well as forecast future cash flows from sales and costs in foreign currency.
-We use derivatives to manage and reduce the aforementioned risks and opportunities (further information can be found in Note (38) “Management of financial risks” in the Notes to the Consolidated Financial Statements).
-Due to their possible occurrence with a potentially critical negative effect on the net assets, financial position and results of operations, foreign exchange rate risks are rated as medium risk.
+We use derivatives to manage and reduce the aforementioned risks and opportunities (further information can be found in the note “Derivative financial instruments” in the Notes to the Consolidated Financial Statements).
+Due to their possible occurrence with a potentially critical negative effect on the net assets, financial position, and results of operations, foreign exchange rate risks are rated as medium risk.

 Risks of impairment of balance sheet items

 The carrying amounts of individual balance sheet items are subject to the risk of changing market and business conditions and thus to changes in fair values as well.
 Necessary impairments could have a significant negative non-cash impact on earnings and affect the accounting ratios.
-This applies in particular to the high level of intangible assets including goodwill, which mainly derive from the purchase price allocations made in connection with past acquisitions (further information can be found in Note (19) “Goodwill” and (20) “Other intangible assets” in the Notes to the Consolidated Financial Statements).
-All relevant risks were assessed during the preparation of the consolidated financial statements and taken into account accordingly.
+This applies in particular to the high level of intangible assets including goodwill, which mainly derive from the purchase price allocations made in connection with past acquisitions (further information can be found in the note “Intangible assets” in the Notes to the Consolidated Financial Statements).
+All relevant risks were assessed during the preparation of the Consolidated Financial Statements and taken into account accordingly.
 We rate risks beyond this as unlikely with a critical negative impact.
 Therefore, this is seen as a medium risk.

 Risks and opportunities from pension obligations